-Join us on October 23, 2023 when our expert presenter will help frontline staff provide effective assistance, access or accommodations.
+Our expert presenter will help frontline staff provide effective assistance, access or accommodations.
 Give your frontline staff the tools they need to engage with individuals with disabilities – because their ability to show compassion and attentiveness can have a direct impact on a student's experience at and perception of your institution.

 While it is critical the staff be aware of compliance responsibilities, their development must also include education which fosters and prioritizes inclusion and access.
 In addition, this session will discuss specific resources and strategies to help support staff in the moment so that they can provide a positive experience for the customer.

 Get crucial, actionable takeaways that will help you:

 - Provide proactive and recurring training for frontline staff which focuses first on disability awareness – foster and prioritize inclusion and access.

 - Provide additional training and educational modules on specific disability access topics, such as physical accessibility, digital accessibility, service animals, etc. – educate frontline staff so they have confidence to respond to questions and concerns and can provide a positive experience for the student or customer.